Pan–tilt–zoom camera

+Functions

-A pan-tilt-zoom camera may be operated by remote control, by computer software, or it may be physically present for the purpose of recognizing patterns and people.
-PTZ cameras may zoom in very close, pan widely in all directions, and tilt up and down to get a good look at whatever's in the frame.
-These cameras have strong motors that move the lenses.
+A pan-tilt-zoom camera can be controlled remotely via computer software, or manually by a person to recognize patterns and individuals.
+PTZ cameras can zoom in, pan widely in all directions, and tilt up and down utilizing servomotors to change the image captured.

 The camera's focus triggers a corresponding motorized zoom-in on the subject of the camera's attention.
-In addition, the lens's versatility allows the camera to catch unique perspectives and details that would otherwise be missed.
+In addition, the lens's versatility allows the camera to capture unique perspectives and details that would otherwise be missed.